derekrushforth/reading-rabbit/README.md

 ## License

-Postmark CLI library is licensed under the **MIT** license.
-Please refer to the [LICENSE](https://github.com/activecampaign/postmark-cli/blob/master/LICENSE.md) for more information.
+This library is licensed under the **MIT** license.
+Please refer to the [LICENSE](https://github.com/derekrushforth/reading-rabbit/blob/main/LICENSE) for more information.